yasharAhari/Dialektor/README.md

 [what is Dialektor](./Documentation/Dialektor.md)

 ### Version info
-Currently running version on google cloud: 0.0.1 [dialekt.appspot.com_version_0.0.1](https://dialekt.appspot.com/)
+Currently running version on google cloud: Beta-0 [dialekt.appspot.com_version_0.0.1](https://dialekt.appspot.com/)

-About Version 0.0.1:<br>
+About Version Beta-0:<br>
-It is the initial working bed to implement backend functionality.
-It features the login and signup pages but neither of those has any backend functions... yet.
+Beta-0 is the almost finished version of the final product, lacking the final cosmetic touches and the researchers page and functionality.
+The sound recording, playback, storage, profile, collection all functional.

 ### Important notes: